sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 #### Off-chain

-`HashedMap` acts just like the Javascript `Map` when used in off-chain code (that is, not in a contract's `@method`).
+`HashedMap` acts just like the JavaScript/TypeScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) when used in off-chain code (that is, not in a contract's `@method`).
 For example, you can create an instance like this:

 ```ts
 // create an empty map